michauhl/RBPBench/README.md

 rbpbench search --in eclip_clipper_idr/SLBP_K562_IDR_peaks.bed --genome hg38.fa --gtf Homo_sapiens.GRCh38.112.gtf.gz --out test_search_slbp_tr_rsd_tep_gh_out --functions TR RSD TEP  --rbps ALL --ext 20 --set-rbp-id SLBP --greatest-hits
 ```

-Here we also enable `--greatest-hits`, meaning that for each input region only the motif hit with the
+Here we also enable `--greatest-hits`, meaning that for each input region and RBP only the motif hit with the
 lowest p-value gets reported.
 This has an impact on the co-occurrence heat map statistics, namely through
 changing the mean minimum motif distance (if we want to filter by this via setting `--min-motif-dist` to > 0,
 [details](#co-occurrence-statistics)), but also on the distance plots that get produced in the example (**Fig. 4**).